 GSTC-Recognized Standards are sustainable tourism standards that adhere to and are equivalent to the GSTC Criteria.
 This means that the GSTC Criteria are included within the set of standards owned by a Certification Body or a local, national, or specialized tourism organization.

-(visit here for GSTC-Recognized Standards for Tour Operators)
+(visit here for GSTC-Recognized Standards for Hotels)

 (visit here for GSTC-Recognized Standards for Destinations)